compiler-research/compiler-research.github.io/_posts/2024-10-14-out-of-process-execution-for-clangrepl_gsoc_final_blog.md

 ### **Project Overview**

-**Clang** is a widely-used compiler front-end within the **LLVM** project, capable of compiling languages like C++.
-A powerful tool, **Clang-Repl**, acts as an interactive C++ interpreter using **Just-In-Time (JIT)** compilation.
-It allows users to write compile, and execute C++ code interactively, making it an invaluable resource for learning, prototyping, and debugging.
+**Clang** is a popular compiler front-end in the **LLVM** project, capable of handling languages like C++.
+One of its cool tools, **Clang-Repl**, is an interactive C++ interpreter using **Just-In-Time (JIT)** compilation.
+It lets you write, compile, and run C++ code interactively, making it super handy for learning, quick prototyping, and debugging.

-Despite its benefits, Clang-Repl had certain limitations:
+However, Clang-Repl did have a few drawbacks:

-1. **High Resource Usage**: Running the Clang-Repl environment and JIT in the same process consumed a lot of system resources.
+1. **High Resource Usage**: Running both Clang-Repl and JIT in the same process used up a lot of system resources.
-2. **Instability**: If the user's code crashed, it would terminate the entire Clang-Repl session, causing disruptions.
+2. **Instability**: If the user's code crashed, the entire Clang-Repl session would shut down, leading to interruptions.

 ### **Out-Of-Process Execution**